LibreOffice/core/cli_ure/readme.txt

 The values have to be adjusted as follows:

-XYZ_NEW_VERSION : increse the value of the version GAC.
+XYZ_NEW_VERSION : increase the value of the version GAC.
 "XYZ_" would be "CLI_URETYPES", "CLI_URE", etc.
 XYZ_OLD_VERSION : must be changes so that the right version part is one less than XYZ_NEW_VERSION.
 For example